thoni56/c-xrefactory/src/NOTES.md

 for tha structure.

 However, the usage of the _FILL_ functions is less that crystal clear...

+## How things were

+Here are saved texts that described how things were before.
+They are no longer true, since that quirk, magic or bad coding is gone.
+But it is kept here as an archive for those wanting to to backtracking to original sources.

+### strTdef.h

 I also think that you could actually merge the struct definition with the typedef so that _strTdef.h_ would not be needed.
 But it seems that